Structural Correction

 Five adversarial objections to the transitional fund renewal, each individually rational, each answered with evidence rather than argument.
 The chapter also honestly names where the model has genuine limits.

-“Before we discuss the renewal,” Richard said, “I want to understand the technology dependency.
-You are asking us to continue reorganising around a capability that is still maturing.
+“Before we discuss the renewal,” Thomas said, “I want to understand the technology dependency.
+You are asking us to keep reorganising around a capability that is still maturing.
 What happens when the AI gets it wrong?”

 Elena did not argue; she placed the reconciliation report on the table.
 “The question is not whether the AI is ready but whether we can describe a single critical process in machine-readable terms.
 Can we?”

-The CTO answered.
-They could.
-The claims unit's process definition was now in its fourth version.
-The reconciliation had surfaced four divergences in the first cycle that no human audit had found: a timeout counting calendar days instead of business days, an undocumented re-review step used forty times a month, a silent exemption for low-value claims, and a routing rule that contradicted the published escalation policy.
+The CTO answered that they could: the claims unit's process definition was in its fourth version, and the reconciliation had surfaced four divergences in the first cycle that no human audit had found, a timeout counting calendar days instead of business days, an undocumented re-review step used forty times a month, a silent exemption for low-value claims, and a routing rule that contradicted the published escalation policy.
 The structural work was the precondition; the AI was the instrument.
-The sharper question was whether it was acceptable, regardless of AI, to operate critical business processes that no one could describe, that existed only in the heads of individuals who might leave, and whose actual behaviour had never been compared to their documented behaviour.
-The organisation had deferred that operational hygiene for years.
+The sharper question was whether it was acceptable, regardless of AI, to operate critical processes that no one could describe, that existed only in the heads of people who might leave, and whose actual behaviour had never been compared to their documented behaviour.

 ...